Please see our home page.

 “Four million people are eligible for this new allowance but three million don’t realise and haven’t claimed.
 If you are eligible, this could save you £220 in tax this year alone.

-Be aware, the 10% wear and tear allowance is withdrawn for 2016/17 tax year for furnished properties.
+Be aware, the 10% wear and tear allowance is now withdrawn for furnished properties.

 This will affect 40% tax payers in the main as the tax allowance will be restricted to 20% - there are better allowances available for Companies as the tapering is not affected! - it is very complicated hence why you need to ring us for the proper advice...